-Is there Lactoferrin in Grassfed Whey Protein?
+Is there Lactoferrin in Grass-fed Whey Protein?

 Concentrations of Lactoferrin vary in bovine milk and thus whey protein.
-Within the whey protein community, like all protein fractions to benefit from, the highest concentrations of this minor protein fraction is found in cows who feed on organic matter (i.e. Grassfed Whey).
-As a standalone product, Lactoferrin is an extremely lean protein weighing in at > 95% protein by weight.
+Within the whey protein community, like all the most valuable protein fractions, concentrations of Lactoferrin are most significant in milk from cows who feed on organic matter (i.e., Grassfed Whey).
+As a standalone product, Lactoferrin is a lean protein weighing in at > 95% protein by weight.

-By isolating whey protein from the water, fats, and sugars of milk, it becomes clear that ONLY .6% of the milk is actually whey protein.
-With this fact, it’s much easier to understand why whey protein isolate would contain a much greater concentration of lactoferrin than compared to a glass of grassfed whole milk.
+By isolating whey protein from the water, fats, and sugars of milk, it becomes clear that ONLY .6% of the milk is whey protein.
+With this fact, it’s much easier to understand why whey protein isolate would contain a much greater concentration of Lactoferrin than compared to a glass of grassfed whole milk.
 A Grassfed Whey Protein Powder serving contains much more protein (25 grams protein) than a typical glass of milk.

 Does the Body Naturally Produce Lactoferrin?

 Is there Lactoferrin in Whey Protein Isolate?

-Although many brands selling whey protein concentrate love to market the benefits of whey containing 20% by volume lactose & fats under the premise that, “all the best nutrients are stored in the fats and carbohydrates”.
-Well, this just isn’t the case.
-The reality is, minor protein fractions associated with whey exist within the whey protein macro itself.
-If comparing a whey protein concentrate powder with a whey protein isolate powder, gram for gram the isolate will contain greater quantities of lactoferrin.
+Although many brands are selling whey protein concentrate love to market the benefits of whey containing 20% by volume lactose & fats under the premise that “all the best nutrients reside within the fats and carbohydrates.”
+Well, this isn’t the case at all when it comes to the whey protein macro-nutrients and would fit into the category of fake-nutrition-news.

 Does Lactoferrin Enhance Athletic Performance?

-Competitive athletes are always looking for gaps to fill with the right nutrition.
-Assuming the big things like rest, diet, and training regime are done well, next in line to elevate your performance will fall in the category of fine-tuning nutrition.
+Competitive athletes are always looking for performance gaps to fill with the right nutrition.
+Assuming the big things like rest, diet, and training regime are ever-evolving, next in line to elevate your performance will fall in the category of fine-tuning nutrition.

-Antimicrobial – Supports Gut Health, used in caring for wounds & Oral Hygiene
+Antimicrobial – Supports Gut Health, used in caring for wounds & Oral Hygiene.

-Immune Modulation – Serves as an Anti-inflammatory Immune Booster and is used in the Skin Care industry
+Immune Modulation – Serves as an Anti-inflammatory Immune Booster and is used in the Skin Care industry.

-Bone Growth – Supports General Bone Health assisting in the fight against Osteoporosis
+Bone Growth – Supports General Bone Health assisting in the fight against Osteoporosis.

 Iron Source – Fighting negative impacts of Anemia

-Prebiotic – Supports Gut health and Serves as Immunity Booster
+Prebiotic – Supports Gut health and Serves as Immunity Booster.

 Grassfed Whey’s Natural Antimicrobial Immune System Benefits -

 Note: “Gram-negative Bacteria” – Refers specifically to bacteria that do not retain the crystal violet stain used in the Gram Staining Method of bacterial differentiation.
-These bacteria include but not limited to Escherichia coli (E. Coli), Pseudomonas aeruginosa, Chlamydia trachomatis, and Yersinia pestis.
+These bacteria include but are not limited to Escherichia coli (E. Coli), Pseudomonas aeruginosa, Chlamydia trachomatis, and Yersinia pestis.

 Damage from Over Training -

-For long-distance running, like other sports where the failure mechanism is around endurance, studies have shown that supplementation with lactoferrin does help support healthy iron levels and red blood cell efficacy.
+For long-distance running, like other sports where the failure mechanism is around endurance, studies have shown that supplementation with Lactoferrin does help support healthy iron levels and red blood cell efficacy.